 - Computer Field Service Engineer

-- IT Manager (team of 20 ish)
+- IT Manager (people, budgets)

 - Founder, CEO and CTO – Hornbill

 About My Day Job